makersacademy/CV/README.md

 #### Analytical and Judgement Skills

 A concise, logical thinker with an ability to exploit technical skills to solve problems rapidly and clearly.
+My joy of solving problems has been well tested at Makers where I've faced implementation and logic problems on a daily basis, my prior experience has helped me remain calm and apply a logical, scientific approach to resolving the current issue.
+It is this rollercoaster of frustration and reward that makes coding so appealing for me.

 - At North Central London CCGs I created a reporting suite that enabled HRG level drill down across all of our provider trusts using macros to automate the transformation of multi-format reports.
 Previously the reports has been restricted to high level values without the ability to analyse and interrogate.
 My system could run automatically providing instant access to patient level data
 - At North West London CCGs I produced a 5 year planning template that was used across the entire sectore.
 Ensuring consistency of approach within organisations and an ability to consolidate reports for upward reporting.
-- At Barts Health I produced SQL linked spreadsheets that could automate data refresh and therefore support analysis with out the risk of copy and paste errors.

 #### Technical Skills